jiipeezz/Router-cfg-automation/thesis.md

 > Fig. 14 - Function get_mac() returns MAC address of router's eth0 interface

 This time, when the Python program is run, MAC address is returned as expected.
-Now we have two working functions that import two values of high importancy.
+Now we there are two working functions that import two values of high importancy.
 For example, later SNMP name will be changed to router's serial number and both values will be written to Excel file.

 ## Restoring router's configuration

-This is the first phase in which the actual changes to router's current configuration are made.
+This is the first phase in which actual changes to router's current configuration are made.
 Every single router has its own unique configuration file.
 What makes the file unique are certificates and its VPN IP address.
 The VPN IP address is also used in the filename when it is created by NDC's server.
 For example, a typical configuration filename could be "customer_10.240.250.cfg".
 Now because the filename is unique for every router, it is a bad idea to put it inside the Python program.
 It would be time consuming and additional work to change it everytime before the program is run.
 So, instead of putting the filename inside the code, it will be given as a parameter, so that one number can easily be changed before re-running the program.
 To achieve this, "sys" module needs to be imported.

 The syntax for the actual restore command inside the router is as simple as "restore <filename>".
 But before anything can be restored, the file has to be transferred to the router.
 Once the file is in the router, "restore <filename>" can be run.
 It is also a good practice to make sure that the command ran succesfully.
 If it did, "Configuration succesfully updated." will be printed to standard output.
 Now, it is possible to use this information to check whether everything went well or awry.